Anniepoo/prolog-examples/exercises.md

 2 ACDCC
 1 BBBAAA

-The engine can take as many cars from the right as it wants and move them, in the same order, to the right end of another track.
+The engine can take as many cars from the end as it wants and move them, in the same order, to the end of another track.

 So, here's some moves that put all the B cars together.
 We'll put them on track 1 since there's some there already.